chetansinghsajwan/notes/cmake/language/commands/endwhile.md

 # `endwhile` command

 Marks the end of a while loop.
-This command is used with [[while]] command.
+This command is used with [[cmake/language/commands/while]] command.

 ## Syntax